 Kaila is a multi-disciplinary designer who cares deeply about creating a more inclusive society.
 She values research-driven design to conceptualize, synthesize, and inspire the work.
-As creative director at RallyRally, Kaila has played a key role in leading projects with UNICEF, McConnell Foundation, Robert Wood Johnson Foundation, United Way, and Ryerson City Building Institute.
+As creative director at RallyRally, Kaila has played a key role in leading projects with organizations such as UNICEF, McConnell Foundation, Robert Wood Johnson Foundation, United Way, and Ryerson City Building Institute.

 Kaila holds a Master of Design from York University.
 Her thesis explored the relationship between accessibility and design, stemming from a close relationship with her brother who is on the autism spectrum.
 Kaila’s work has been recognized internationally with awards from several leading graphic design organizations.
 She is also a plant enthusiast and finds peace in her green oasis with her pomeranian.